 The total hours worked is calculated by summing the difference between clock-out and clock-in times for each day, then subtracting the total lunch break time converted to hours.
 Decimal hours are calculated as Hours + Minutes / 60 (e.g., 8 hours 30 minutes = 8.50 decimal hours).

-Find answers to the most common questions about time card & decimal hours calculator.
+Find answers to the most common questions about time card & time-to-decimal calculator.